What Is Database Marketing? Types, Examples & Strategies

 • Centralize data can be used across marketing teams and projects

-Database marketing allows you to use the information you’ve collected about a customer to market to them smarter.
+Database marketing allows you to use the information you’ve collected about a customer to market to them smartly.
 This data can be implemented at any stage of the customer journey, whether they’ve been a customer for five years or five minutes.
 This information should be used to create highly personalized marketing touchpoints designed to find the customer at the right time.

 While database marketing has a few drawbacks, there are a few key challenges.